-Asymmetrical tonic neck reflex (ATNR), or tonic neck reflex, is one of the primitive reflexes present in a baby.
+Asymmetrical tonic neck reflex (ATNR), or tonic neck reflex, is one of the primitive reflexes present in an infant.
 It differs from the symmetrical tonic neck reflex (STNR) present in later infancy stages.

 Several actions and responses of a newborn are reflex-based to specific stimuli.
 A reflex is a muscle’s automatic reaction or response to a stimulus (1) (2).
 Newborns have several innate reflexes at birth known as primitive reflexes.
 These last for several weeks or months and disappear as the baby grows older.

 In this post, we acquaint you with the causes, purpose, and signs of asymmetrical tonic neck reflex in babies and some red flags to be alert about.

 Tonic neck reflex is present at birth and occurs when the baby lies on the back.
 When their head turns to one side, the arm on the side to which the head turns involuntarily stretches out.
 The other arm bends at the elbow, and the baby may clench their fist.

 Since the reflex resembles a fencer’s stance, it is also called a fencing reflex (3).
 This reflex is critical for a baby’s eye-hand coordination, control of posture, left-right discrimination, and gross motor skills (4).

 Yes, tonic neck reflex is normal during the initial few months of the baby’s life.
 This reflex pattern develops in the fetus during the 18th week of pregnancy.
 The reflex usually becomes prominent between the ages of one and four months old and disappears by the age of seven months (3).

 Older babies, children, and adults can also take the tonic reflex stance, but it is a voluntary action rather than an involuntary reflex (5).